Liquidation & Auto-Deleveraging (ADL)

 3a.
 Order book matching

-The close is submitted as a market order against the on-chain order book.
+The close is submitted as an immediate-or-cancel (IOC) limit order against the on-chain order book.
+The order’s limit price is the bankruptcy price (defined in §3b) when the account is solvent (), or the oracle price when insolvent.
 It matches resting limit orders at price-time priority.
 Any filled amount is settled normally (mark-to-market PnL between the entry price and the fill price).

 3b.
 Auto-deleveraging (ADL)